-British Airways is to launch the UK's only non-stop flights to the Seychelles.
+BA to launch non-stop flights to the Seychelles

 Holidaymakers will be able to fly direct from London Heathrow to the luxury destination from March 24 next year, the carrier announced.